#Hashtags: A How-To on Social Media’s Most Popular Character

 Keyword Research Is the First Step Towards Driving the Right Organic Traffic to Your Website.

 There are a ton of different keyword research tools out there that can help you choose the best keyword phrases for optimizing your website pages, and the tools listed below can be a good place to start.
-Research for the RIGHT keywords is important, because it will help drive the RIGHT organic traffic to your webpage.
+Research for the RIGHT keywords is important because it will help drive the RIGHT organic traffic to your web page.
 Just because a particular keyword gets high search volume, does not mean that it will drive the RIGHT traffic to your site to help you achieve your online marketing goals.
 Always keep your target audience at the focus of everything you do for your business.

 As you may have heard, Google has recently made an update, setting their default search to secured.
 This means that we can expect to see the amount of “(not provided)” keywords continue to increase.
-While this does make it harder for us to know exactly which keywords are bringing organic traffic to a website, organic ranking is still driven by how well a webpage is optimized for a key phase group (among a ton of other factors).
+While this does make it harder for us to know exactly which keywords are bringing organic traffic to a website, organic ranking is still driven by how well a web page is optimized for a key phase group (among a ton of other factors).
 Here is a little helpful tip – link your Google Analytics and your Google Webmaster Tools so that you can gain additional insight on users’ search queries under the Traffic Sources section below Search Engine Optimization.

-You also may have also heard about Google’s most recent algorithm update, known as Hummingbird – this is Google’s way of trying to better predict what search engine users are looking for so that they can return the best suited results.
+You also may have also heard about Google’s most recent algorithm update, known as Hummingbird – this is Google’s way of trying to better predict what search engine users are looking for so that they can return the best-suited results.
 These updates do not throw everything we knew about Google out the window, it merely reinforces the long-time understanding that providing quality, unique content is key.
 The main thing to remember is – you should never write your content just to appease search engines.
 Your target audience should come first, search engines second.
 Remember to choose your target keywords based on the context of each individual page, not the other way around.
 Once you know what type of keyword you want to optimize a page for, use your research findings to determine which ones have the most search volume and reasonable competition rate.
 Now use those keywords as the focus and incorporate them into the context of that page.
 At a minimum, you should aim to include the primary focus keyword in the URL, page title, H1/H2 tag, image alt tag, throughout the content (2-3% keyword density).
 Where applicable, it is also beneficial to include relevant video content (search engines love this and so do humans).

 If you want to learn more about which keyword phrases are best for your business website or how to use any of the keyword research tools listed below, contact us here – we are happy to help!

-Before you get started with your research, you should create a list on your own based on what you think people would search for to get to your site and the keywords/phrases that you want people to find your site under.
+Before you get started with your research, you should create a list of your own based on what you think people would search for to get to your site and the keywords/phrases that you want people to find your site under.
 This will give you a good base to start with and allow the keyword recommendations to stay closely related to what you want to target.

 Good luck and start researching!